pzhaojohnson/RNA2Drawer/README.md

 ## Drawing Styles

-RNA2Drawer supports two drawing styles called rigid and radial.
-Switch between the two in `Drawing` -> `Pick Drawing Style`.
+RNA2Drawer has two drawing styles called rigid and radial.
+By default structures are drawn in the rigid style.
+Switch between using the `Draw` buttons on the toolbar.

-### General Drawing Parameters
+### General Styles

-These are parameters common to both the rigid and radial drawing styles.
-Edit these in `Drawing` -> `Edit General Parameters`.
+These parameters common to both the rigid and radial drawing styles.
+Edit these in `Drawing` -> `General Styles`.

 Colors used are the CSS web standards.